Canberra’s Recovery Plan: Easing of Restrictions

-The latest Check Point to assess the move to Stage 3 easing of restrictions was undertaken on 22 July 2020.
-Following this public health risk assessment, the decision has been made to continue to pause the move to Stage 3.
-The next Check Point will be on 6 August 2020.
+A check point to assess the move to Stage 3 easing of restrictions was undertaken on 22 July 2020.
+Following this public health risk assessment, the decision was made to continue to pause the move to Stage 3.
+Review Canberra’s Recovery Plan Stage 3 Check Point Report 22 July 2020.

 Moving to Step 2.2

 A Check Point was undertaken on 18 June 2020 to move to Step 2.2 easing of restrictions.
 Review Canberra’s Recovery Plan Step 2.2 Check Point Report 18 June 2020.